yangningBU/uveye-bunnies/ProjectOutline.md

 - after new event number `100` (configurable), generate new snapshot

 I originally had new events triggering incremental calculations of state values.
 This opened up the system to the issue of a race condition where two events being stored at (almost) the same time resulting in inaccurate calculations of the aggregate (they would miss the other event).
 Re-calculating the aggregate ensures accuracy and comes at the cost of some performance.
 The number I chose to trigger a new snapshot is a compromise between accuracy and performance; the number is low enough that re-calculation in memory can be done in a reasonable amount of time but high enough that we aren't storing snapshots after every event.
 The best number for this is predicated on many factors and in a real-life production system would likely have to be configured based on load and related metrics.

+### If calculations take too long
+We can move the state calculations to a background process and use incremental math to calculate the "current" state from the last event.
+This has the drawback of potentially being inaccurate when there's a race condition or multiple writes for the same user.
+This is probably a fine trade off since the next request, assuming it's after the background job is done, will have the latest value.
+The user likely won't notice the missing record in the interim.